squest/alfa-mark/README.md

 # Alfa-benchmark

 Benchmarking several clojure libraries for web development and their combinations
-- Servers : http-kit, jetty9, immutant2 (using undertow)
+- Servers : http-kit, jetty9, undertow (through immutant2)
 - Templating : selmer, hiccup, enlive, laser
-- Database : couchdb (clutch), couchbase (couchbase-clj), mysql, redis (carmine)
+- Database : couchdb (clutch), couchbase (couchbase-clj), mysql (korma), redis (carmine)

+Couchdb isn't included in some of the test since it's very slow for this kind of benchmark, it's better suited to other things.

 ## The challenges